drorventura/HERE-Mobility-Demand-API-Developer-Guide/DemandDevGuide_CancelRide.md

 >* *CancelRide* will fail if you try to cancel a ride that isn't active.
 >* The *CancelRide* call is identical for the C2S and S2S APIs.
 >* The processing of the *CancelRide* call is asynchronous.
 After you receive a successful response to *CancelRide*, you must poll the Ride object by calling *GetRide* (see the procedure below).
+>* See [More Information Ride Cancellation]() to learn more about cancellation policies and cancellation reasons.

 **To cancel a ride:**